cassandrabarreto/CssBv/README.md

 **`Software Engineer`**

 Hi!
-I’m currently working as a Software Consulting Engineer at Cisco, with over 6 years of experience as a Software Engineer.
+I’m currently working as a Software Consulting Engineer at Cisco Systems, with over 6 years of experience as a Software Consulting Engineer.
 I enjoy working with networking, network automation, and coding.
-Go and Python are my favorite programming languages to use.
-I speak English and Spanish fluently, and I know a bit of Polish and Japanese.

    <p align="left">